Shuffler Cruise Axioms

 4) People who sit on the front rows of an onboard show with a magician, hypnotist, improv commedian or other act with audience participation should probably seek counseling.
 Wives or husbands of these individuals would be best advised to consult divorce lawyers.
 Used car and time share salespersons should flock to them.

 5) Runners are the persons who can’t follow instructions on when to return to the ship.
-If the ship calls out individual names on the loudspeaker at the time the ship is scheduled to depart, someone has not made it back.
+If the ship calls out individual names on the loudspeaker at the time the ship is scheduled to depart a port of call, someone has not made it back.
 It can be entertaining to locate a spot where you can watch the gangway at the last minute and cheer or jeer the antics of late arrivals and mark them for identification throughout the remainder of the cruise.
 You’ll probably see them upfront at tonight’s show.

 6) Except for a few stick-in-the-mud cruise lines, be advised duck season starts upon embarkation.
 Fun passengers bring rubber ducks of all makes and sizes and hide them around the ship.
 Kids (ages 2-100) then take great joy in finding a duck in the most out of the way places.